Explore health content from A to Z.

 I need information about...

-Children who have received all the vaccines are usually protected from whopping cough.
 Babies and preschool-age children are most at risk.
 At age 2 months, most infants in the United States start the vaccination series to prevent pertussis.
 But the effects of the vaccine fade as children get older, so teens and adults can also get the disease.
-But, others are at risk including:

 At first, pertussis may seem like a cold.
 Your child is likely to have a runny nose, mild fever, and a slight cough.
 After 1 to 2 weeks, the cough tends to become very severe.
 Coughing spells may last as long as a minute.
 These produce a “whooping” sound as your child gasps for air.
 Sometimes, your child may turn red or blue or vomit from the cough.
 Call your health care provider right away if you suspect pertussis.
 Seek emergency help if your child:

 Has a blue color to his or her skin (check fingertips and around mouth).
 (If there is a blue color, call 911.)

 Stops breathing, even for an instant.
 (Call 911.)